thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions/anchors.md

 As we can see, the letter "g" is returned.

-###Forcing a Full Match
+## Forcing a Full Match

 Depending on your environment, using both the start-of-line `^` and end-of-line `$` together can be helpful to force a full match and ignore partial ones.
-This is because qualifying the start `^` and end `$` of a line forces everything between them to be the only contents allowed in the input.
+This is because qualifying the start `^` and end `$` of a line forces everything between them to be the only contents allowed in the string.

 For example, we can force a full match of 2 digits and not qualify a partial match that exists in 3 or more digits.